EngineerSmith/love-jam-2024/README.md

 2. Clone your fork to your machine!
 3. Open the repo in your love2d developing environment of choice

+4. Make sure you're using latest love 12 ([get it from here](https://github.com/love2d/love/actions/runs/7895106111#artifacts))
+   * Download, and put into your love directory.
+You may want to temporarily move your current install into a subfolder so you can switch to it again after the jam
+5. Open the directory in file explorer, and in the address bar type `cmd` to open a console
+6. To run the project, type `love .` into the console.
+You can add `--speed` after the period to skip the intro scene
+   * `love . --speed`

 Now I recommend you get use to the code base by looking around.
 I first recommend to check out how the chat is implement.
 Key files can be found at `coordinator.chat` and `scenes.game.ui.chat`.
 Use this system as a base of how you should write, and design systems for the game.

 ### Contributing